-Written and verbal learning assignments, self-assessment and peer assessment.
+- Written and verbal learning assignments, self-assessment and peer assessment.

-Course part 2.
-Writing and people skills during pre-trial investigation 1 (1.5 credits)
+12.2 Course part 2.
+Writing and people skills during pre-trial investigation 1 (1,5 credits)

-- write a clear and illustrative account based on an interview according to instructions; - use writing as a tool for investigative thinking; - write investigative documents in cooperation with another person; - present criminal cases verbally as part of a team and making use of appropriate illustrative methods; and - give peer feedback and use feedback they have received.
+- write a clear and illustrative account based on an interview according to instructions; - use writing as a tool for scientific thinking; - present criminal cases verbally as part of a team and making use of appropriate illustrative methods: - use arguments and understand the role of argumentation in police operations; - apply various interactive theories to pre-trial investigation by the police; and - give peer feedback and use feedback they have received.

-- Writing and dialogue during pre-trial investigation
+Writing and dialogue during pre-trial investigation

-- Written assignments: account and research text.
+- Written assignments: account and essay.

 - Written and verbal learning assignments.

 - Self-assessment and peer assessment.

-People skills and sharing expertise
+People skills and sharing expertise.

-Course part 3.
-Writing and people skills during pre-trial investigation 2 (0.5 credits)
+12.3 Course part 3.
+Writing and people skills during pre-trial investigation 2 (0,5 credits)